Under the Hawthorn Tree (novel): Plot summary

-Their father has gone to find work on the famine roads, and the children and their mother struggle each day, getting barely enough food to survive.
+Their father has gone to find work on the famine roads, and the children and their mother struggle each day, barely getting enough food to survive.
 Their mother ends up selling all of her belongings except for the clothes on their backs.
-Desperate and worried that she won’t be able to feed her children alone, she leaves to search for her husband.
+Desperate and worried that she won't be able to feed her children alone, she leaves to search for her husband.
 After waiting for their parents for a few days, the three siblings are forced to leave for the workhouse.
-Eily makes a decision; they would make the long journey to find Nano and Lena, the aunts from their mothers stories.
-The journey ahead is dangerous and the children are weak, but they are determined to make it to Castletaggart - to the only family they have left.
+Eily makes a decision; they would make the long journey to find Nano and Lena, the aunts from their mother's stories.
+The journey ahead is dangerous and the children are weak, but they are determined to make it to Castletaggart where their aunts are living and running a bakery.